sybux/Klipper/README.md

 ## Install klipper firmware
 1. download "mcu_update.sh" from scripts folder in ~/klipper
-2. change the last part of the device ID at line 7
+2. replace the ZZZZZZZZZZ in the device ID at line 7
+3. Also change expander to the right name of you device (3 times)
-3. `chmod +x ~/klipper/mcu_update.sh`
+4. `chmod +x ~/klipper/mcu_update.sh`
-4. when the menuconfig display, set settings as bellow :
+5. when the menuconfig display, set settings as bellow :
    ![image](https://github.com/user-attachments/assets/d52d0706-2fa4-460a-8dce-045c26612cf4)
-5. Go to the optional features and keep only the first 3 one and last one
+6. Go to the optional features and keep only the first 3 one and last one
-6. Press "Q" to quit and save
+7. Press "Q" to quit and save
-7. klipper compile and if all is ok, hit enter to start flashing
+8. klipper compile and if all is ok, hit enter to start flashing
-8. katapult is called to upload firmware, and voilà...
+9. katapult is called to upload firmware, and voilà...